Caroline Polachek: 2016–2017: End of Chairlift and Drawing the Target Around the Arrow

-2019–2020: Pang
+2019–2021: Pang

 In June 2019, Polachek released her debut single under her full name titled "Door".
-In a press release for the single, Polachek announced that the single was the beginning of a new project, made mostly in collaboration with PC Music member Danny L Harle.
+In a press release, Polachek announced that the single was the beginning of a new project, made mostly in collaboration with PC Music member Danny L Harle.
 Later in July, Polachek released two singles off of the project, titled "Ocean of Tears" and "Parachute", and began to detail her then upcoming studio album Pang which was released on October 18.
+The fourth single, "So Hot You're Hurting My Feelings", would go on to earn RIAA Gold Certification in 2024.
 The album received critical acclaim and placed on many critics' end of the year lists.

 A remix album titled Standing at the Gate: Remix Collection was released on vinyl on April 16, 2021.
 In promotion, Polachek released five of the album's remixes as singles, as well as a cover of the Corrs' "Breathless".

-In 2019, Polachek was a songwriter, along with Yung Jake, on the single "RIP Harambe" released by entrepreneur Elon Musk about the captive gorilla killed in 2016.
-In 2020, Polachek featured on "La vita nuova" by Christine and the Queens and made a guest appearance in the short film around the EP of the same name.
-The song was later remixed by various producers including PC Music founder A. G. Cook.